best books to read for beginners

 The suspenseful plot and intricate storyline of “And Then There Were None” by Agatha Christie will captivate readers who love classic mystery novels.
 Anyone who enjoys mystery novels will enjoy Christie’s best-known work.
 It is one of the best novels to read for beginners.

-Readers will experience a rich and rewarding reading experience that includes a thrilling plot and family, education, and self-discovery themes.
+Readers will experience a rich and rewarding reading experience that includes a thrilling plot, family, education, and self-discovery themes.
 Because of its engaging characters and expertly crafted plot, “And Then There Were None” is considered the best book for beginners.

 8. Becoming by Michelle Obama

-“Becoming” by Michelle Obama is a great book to read for beginners that provides readers with an inside view of the author’s life and career through candid and inspiring stories.
-The book is an excellent choice for beginners because it is easy to read and understand due to its engaging writing style.
+“Becoming” by Michelle Obama is an excellent book for beginners.
+It provides readers with an inside view of the author’s life and career through candid and inspiring stories.
+The book is easy to read and understand due to its engaging writing style.

 Additionally, Obama offers political insight on racial, gender, and social issues through her personal story.
 She provides an invaluable perspective on the White House workings and public life challenges from her experience as First Lady.